jsgoyette/wanchain-docs/tutorial-crosschain-bitcoin.md

 will convert bitcoin (BTC) to the bitcoin token on Wanchain (wBTC), and it will do so by following the four steps listed above.

-To start, let's add the necessary imports to the top of the script.
+To start, add the necessary imports to the top of the script.

 **btc-inbound.js**
 ```javascript